A transformation rule for natural multiplicities: Applications

 \begin{theorem}[Bound on local \'etale fundamental groups] Let $(R,\m,k)$ be the Henselization of a local ring essentially of finite type over a separably closed field $K\cong k$.
 Suppose that $R$ is a normal domain of dimension at least two.
-If $K$ has positive characteristic, assume also that $R$ is $F$-pure.
+If $K$ has positive characteristic, assume also that $R$ is F-pure.

-If the differential signature of $R$ is positive, then the order of the \'etale fundamental group of the punctured spectrum $\pi_1^{\text{\'et}}(\Spec^{\circ}(R))$ is bounded above by ${1/\diffsig{K}(R) < \infty}$. \end{theorem} \begin{proof} This follows from Theorem~\ref{transformation-theorem} along the same lines as \cite[Theorem~A]{Javier-Karl-Kevin}.
-In particular, as in \emph{ibid.}, it suffices to show that if $(R,\m,k)\to (S,\n,l)$ is module-finite and \'etale on the punctured spectrum, then $[S:R] \leq 1 / \diffsig{K}(R)$.
+If the differential signature of $R$ is positive, then for any open subset $U$ of $\Spec(R)$ for which the complement has codimension at least two, $\pi_1^{\text{\'et}}(U)$ is bounded above by ${1/\diffsig{K}(R) < \infty}$. \end{theorem} \begin{proof} This follows from Theorem~\ref{transformation-theorem} along the same lines as \cite[Theorem~A]{Javier-Karl-Kevin}.
+In particular, as in \emph{ibid.}, it suffices to show that if $(R,\m,k)\subseteq (S,\n,l)$ is module-finite and \'etale on $U$, then $[S:R] \leq 1 / \diffsig{K}(R)$.
+As the complement of $U$ cannot contain a prime of height one, neither can its preimage in $\Spec(S)$, so such a map is quasi-{\'e}tale.

-Observe that if $(R,\m,k)\to (S,\n,l)$ is module-finite, then it splits as $R$-modules: if $K$ has characteristic zero, the trace map yields a splitting, while if $R$ has positive characteristic, then $R$ is strongly $F$-regular, since $R$ is $F$-pure and has positive differential signature \cite[Theorem~5.17]{BJNB}, and hence is a direct summand of any module-finite extension.
+Observe that if $(R,\m,k)\subseteq (S,\n,l)$ is module-finite, then it splits as $R$-modules: if $K$ has characteristic zero, the trace map yields a splitting, while if $R$ has positive characteristic, then $R$ is strongly F-regular, since $R$ is F-pure and has positive differential signature \cite[Theorem~5.17]{BJNB}, and hence is a direct summand of any module-finite extension.

 Furthermore, $k\to l$ is an isomorphism: this is algebra-finite, hence module-finite; in characteristic zero $k$ is algebraically closed, and in positive characteristic, by \cite[Lemma~2.15]{Javier-Karl-Kevin} the map is separable, hence an isomorphism.
 By Theorem~\ref{transformation-theorem}, for such an $S$, we have $[S:R] < \diffsig{K}(S)/\diffsig{K}(R)$.